 Today the Shipwrights’ Company provides academic, practical and financial help to the school, grants annual sums to facilitate extra-curricular expenditure and has donated two mini-buses to the school.
 A member of the Shipwrights’ Court is a Trustee of George Green’s School Trust Fund, serving the school as a Foundation Governor, and the Prime Warden of the day routinely attends the annual Prize Giving ceremony.

-For a number of years the extra-curricular grant awarded to the school has been used to fund a four day weekend residential trip on the Isle of White with UKSA for 20 pupils and 2 staff who participate in sailing and watersports activities.
+For a number of years the extra-curricular grant awarded to the school has been used to fund a four day weekend residential trip on the Isle of Wight with UKSA for 20 pupils and 2 staff who participate in sailing and watersports activities.
 As part of the UKSA residential programme, students have the chance to participate in a range of on-water activities designed to boost self-esteem, water confidence and life skills, by pushing them out of their comfort zone in a safe and supportive environment.
 For many participants from George Green’s school this is a totally new but popular experience that is proving to have a really positive impact in terms of broadening their horizons.

 The London Nautical School